feigi/TemplatePrefetch/README.md

         TemplatePrefetchProvider.from('overview').to('details');
 });
 ```
-As you can see, a multiple to() calls can be chained on a from() call.
+As you can see, multiple to() calls can be chained to a from() call.
 For API clarity it is not possible to chain
  a from() call to an to() call.

 This is all you have to to.
 From now on ui-router-template-prefetch will fetch all templates and ng-includes for